apache/metron/metron-analytics/metron-profiler/README.md

     /usr/metron/0.4.1/lib/metron-profiler-0.4.0-uber.jar
     ```

-## Getting Started

-This section will describe the steps required to get your first profile running.

 1. Create a table within HBase that will store the profile data.
 The table name and column family must match the [Profiler's configuration](#configuring-the-profiler).

+    By default, the table is named `profiler` with a column family `P`.

     ```
     $ /usr/hdp/current/hbase-client/bin/hbase shell
     hbase(main):001:0> create 'profiler', 'P'
     ```

 1. Edit the configuration file located at `$METRON_HOME/config/profiler.properties`.
-Change the kafka.zk and kafka.broker values from "node1" to the appropriate host name.
-Keep the same port numbers:
     ```
     kafka.zk=node1:2181
     kafka.broker=node1:6667
     ```

-1. Define the profile in a file located at `$METRON_HOME/config/zookeeper/profiler.json`.
-The following example JSON will create a profile that simply counts the number of messages per `ip_src_addr`, during each sampling interval.
+    Change `kafka.zk` to refer to Zookeeper in your environment.
+    Change `kafka.broker` to refer to a Kafka Broker in your environment.

+1. Start the Profiler topology.
     ```
+    $ cd $METRON_HOME
+    $ bin/start_profiler_topology.sh
+    ```

+## Getting Started

+This section will describe the steps required to get your first profile running.
+This assumes that you have successfully [installed the Profiler](#installation).

+1. Create the profile definition in a file located at `$METRON_HOME/config/zookeeper/profiler.json`.

+    The following example will create a profile that simply counts the number of messages per `ip_src_addr`.
+    ```
     {
       "profiles": [
         {
-          "profile": "test",
+          "profile": "hello-world",
           "foreach": "ip_src_addr",
           "init":    { "count": "0" },
           "update":  { "count": "count + 1" },